loathengine/loathengine.github.io/README.md

 ## Introduction

 Welcome to Empirical Precision!
 This application is a powerful, all-in-one tool for shooting enthusiasts to manage every aspect of their hobby.
 From cataloging reloading components and firearms to performing in-depth statistical analysis of target performance, this app helps you make data-driven decisions to improve your precision.

+**Key Feature: Group Compositing**
+One of the primary functions of this application is to allow you to shoot multiple smaller groups (e.g., 3-shot or 5-shot groups) on different targets or on different days, and then **composite** them into a single large-sample analysis.
+This provides statistically significant data without requiring you to shoot 20+ rounds at a single point of aim in one sitting.

 ### Core Concepts: Data & Privacy